The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 =======================================================================

-PX_JOIN_FILTER and NO_PX_JOIN_FILTER can take four valid forms based on whether the left table left_tables is specified.
-Prioritize and match them as follows:
+The PX_JOIN_FILTER and NO_PX_JOIN_FILTER hints can have four valid forms based on whether the left table left_tables is specified.
+According to the priority, they are matched and used as follows:

 |---|---|

-The conflict resolution for PX_PART_JOIN_FILTER and NO_PX_PART_JOIN_FILTER is the same as that for PX_JOIN_FILTER.
+The conflict resolution for PX_PART_JOIN_FILTER and NO_PX_PART_JOIN_FILTER is the same as for PX_JOIN_FILTER.